Camping out under the stars isn't what it used to be . . .

 “I really like this stained-glass campfire you rigged up,” he went on hurriedly, changing the subject to avoid their familiar old argument.
 “When you’re sitting down, it looks just as real as Tri-D. How do you get the flames to flicker like that?
 And the infrared heating element can actually roast marshmallows!
 With a little more development and marketing I bet you could sell a lot of these.”

-“Just like Jory,” Milla thought, with an artist’s disdain, “always looking to make an extra dollar.
+“Just like Jory,” Milla thought, with an artist’s disdain, “always looking to make a few extra credits.
 But I don’t see the point of having more money when there’s so little we can do with it.”

 The economy of the dome was tightly controlled with too many people, too few resources, and virtually no luxury items.
 Milla knew Jory was dreaming of an Antarctic vacation, but she was realistic enough to know it would never happen.
 Antarctica was way overcrowded and the resorts that catered to Domers were too expensive for a ‘Ponics tech to afford.